RocketChat/Apps.Salesforce.LiveAgent/README.md

    - Enter your current Rocket Chat server URL.
 You can find it in the URL Bar of your browser.

+1. **Debug Mode**

+   - Debug mode will send logs and debug messages to the Live Chat users.
+Dev only setting, keep it to default setting (false).

 1. That's it for the configuration.
 Now let's look at the usage.

 ## App Usage